 The Big 3: Barcelona, Valencia & Madrid

 Barcelona is a tourist mecca and can get a bit intense in the summer season.
 That said, if you visit at a lower ebb you will find a cool, quirky city with a lot to offer.
 Flights here are plentiful and affordable and its great place to pick up a car.
 Hang here a few days to take it all in and also consider a day trip to the historic neighborhoods of Girona for a taste of the real Catalonian spirit.

-Valencia on the coast is the home of Paella and you must try the dish here.
+Staying in Valencia on the coast is a foodie’s dream, the home of Paella and you must try the dish here.
 Valencia also boasts great art museums and a happening nightlife.
 Next up we head towards Spain’s complicated capital city of Madrid after making a little detour to Toledo.